There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Students examine and critique research-based approaches to teaching literacy as a general capability and the English curriculum in the primary classroom, including vocabulary, comprehension, grammar, writing/creating, visual literacy and spelling in the context of a range of text types, with a focus on Years 3 to 6.
-Students also learn how to plan and sequence learning experiences for literacy and English in primary settings, using student data, and use a range of pedagogical strategies to support whole class, small group and individualised literacy instruction.
+- Students examine and critique research-based approaches to teaching literacy as a general capability and the English curriculum in the primary classroom, including vocabulary, comprehension, grammar, writing/creating, spelling and viewing in the context of a range of text types, with a focus on Years 3 to 6.
+Students also learn how to plan and sequence learning experiences and assessments for literacy and English in primary settings, using student data, and use a range of pedagogical strategies to support whole class, small group and individualised literacy instruction.

-- Students are able to (1) demonstrate an understanding of how primary-aged children learn language and literacy; (2) demonstrate a knowledge and understanding of the English curriculum and Literacy as a general capability curriculum and a range of pedagogical approaches to teach it; (3) articulate a theory of literacy learning and teaching for the primary years, based on a critical analysis of research and theoretical literature; (4) create a planning document in English /Literacy that is appropriate for diverse learning needs; (5) demonstrate knowledge of how to develop children's literacy skills to support numeracy across the curriculum; (6) create, use and evaluate a range of resources for teaching and learning literacy in the primary years, including digital technologies; and (7) plan for the use of assessment strategies, including informal, formal, diagnostic, formative and summative approaches when developing an integrated unit of work focused on English and Literacy across the curriculum.
+- Students are able to (1) demonstrate an understanding of how primary-aged children learn language and literacy; (2) demonstrate knowledge and understanding of the English curriculum and Literacy as a general capability and a range of appropriate pedagogical approaches; (3) articulate a theory of literacy learning and teaching for the primary years, based on a critical analysis of research and theoretical literature; (4) using assessment data, plan learning experiences in English /Literacy that are appropriate for diverse learning needs; (5) demonstrate knowledge of how to develop children's literacy skills to support numeracy across the curriculum; (6) create, use and evaluate a range of resources for teaching and learning literacy in the primary years, including digital technologies; and (7) plan for the use of assessment and moderation strategies, including informal, formal, diagnostic, formative and summative approaches when developing an integrated unit of work focused on English and Literacy across the curriculum.

-- Indicative assessments in this unit are as follows: (1) case study; (2) Planning document with rationale; and (3) test.
+- Indicative assessments in this unit are as follows: (1) case study (group assignment); (2) oral presentation; and (3) planning document.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case study, Planning document with rationale, and test components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case study (group assignment), oral presentation, and planning document components.